NinaZumel/dark_tales_sleuth/content/ghost-stories-mag/never-scoff-at-a-ghost.md

 the Livingston house, the steady tread, tread of their hoofs jarring the nerves of the inhabitants.
 Dishes pitched from their shelves and were broken; pieces of coal sprang from the fire; a barn burned down; heads were cut from chickens—all with no physical, human explanation.

 Next came sounds of the grinding of shears as they clipped.
-Suits of clothes, hair from women's heads, shoes, curtains—all were cliped to shreds.
+Suits of clothes, hair from women's heads, shoes, curtains—all were clipped to shreds.
 This gave rise to the "Wizard Clip" as the name of the Livingston ghost.

 Rumor declares that a woman, a skeptic, going to visit the Livingstons, had in the pocket of her dress a silk cap.
 She scoffed at the Livingston haunt—and